Thomas Partey: Villarreal

 On 7 August 2025, La Liga club Villarreal announced the signing of Partey on a free transfer.
-The club said that it was aware of Partey's legal affairs, but believed in the presumption of innocence.
+The club stated that it was aware of the criminal charges against Partey and that it respected the presumption of innocence.
 He made his debut eight days later as the season began with a 3–0 home win over Real Oviedo, as a substitute for the last eight minutes; according to journalist Sid Lowe, there was no opposition to Partey's involvement in the game.

-Partey made an appearance as a 78th minute substitute against Tottenham Hotspur F.C in the 2025–26 UEFA Champions League Group Stage, where his introduction to the match was met with loud boos from home fans at Tottenham Hotspur Stadium.
-Villarreal lost the match 1-0.
+Partey made an appearance as a 78th-minute substitute against Arsenal's rivals Tottenham Hotspur in the 2025–26 UEFA Champions League league phase, where his introduction to the match was met with loud boos from home fans at the Tottenham Hotspur Stadium.
+Villarreal lost the match 1–0.

+On 17 June 2026, Villarreal announced it would not intend to renew Partey's contract for a further season, and becoming a free agent since the end of June.

+Al-Shabab

+On 21 August 2026, Partey signed with Saudi Pro League club Al-Shabab on a free transfer.